-In cultures where we read from left to right, viewers see this direction along a horizontal line influences photographs.
+In cultures where people read from left to right, how viewers see photographs is influenced by this direction along a horizontal line.
 Using horizontal lines in a photo will guide the viewer’s eye in the direction they naturally want to move.
-The horizontal line subconsciously guides the viewer’s attention into the composition.
+The viewer’s attention is subconsciously guided by the horizontal line in the composition.

 Be aware of how your main subject intersects with a strong horizontal line.
 For example, if you are making a portrait and have a horizontal line passing behind your subject’s neck, this can be very distracting.

 Thicker, heavier vertical lines can dominate a photograph.
-However, they influence other elements in an image differently than thin vertical lines.
-For example, think of large, straight trees, power poles, or vertical lines in architecture.
+They influence other elements in an image differently than thin vertical lines.
+Think of large, straight trees, power poles, or vertical lines in architecture.

 Thinner verticals can evoke more gentle feelings yet still express orderliness.
 Singular thin vertical lines or groups of them produce diverse effects in an image.
 Think of tall grass, slats on a fence, or vertical window blinds.
 The patterns they create command a viewer’s attention when used well in photographs.

 How you incorporate vertical lines into your images can control the look and feel of the whole photograph.
 Well-used verticals can support or frame the main subject of your photos.
-They can also provide an interesting background that helps isolate subject matter.
+They can also provide an interesting background that helps isolate subjects.

 Thinking about how a heavy vertical line takes prominence in any image is important.
 Vertical lines can divide an image and create either balance or imbalance in the process.
-For example, placing a vertical dead center has a very different impact than placing it on a third line or nearer the edge of a composition.
+Placing a vertical dead center has a very different impact than placing it on a third line or nearer the edge of a composition.